2014 World Rally Championship

-The 2014 World Rally Championship was the 42nd season of the World Rally Championship, an auto racing championship recognised by the Fédération Internationale de l'Automobile as the highest class of international rallying.
+The 2014 FIA World Rally Championship was the 42nd season of the World Rally Championship, a rallying championship recognised by the Fédération Internationale de l'Automobile as the highest class of international rallying.
 Teams and drivers contested thirteen rallies across four continents, competing for the FIA World Rally Championships for Drivers and Manufacturers.
 The WRC-2, WRC-3 and Junior WRC championships all ran in support of the premier championship.

 The 2014 season saw Hyundai return to the championship as a manufacturer for the first time since the 2003 season.
 The Rally of Poland returned to the calendar after a five-year absence, replacing the Acropolis Rally.

 Sébastien Ogier and his team, Volkswagen Motorsport, secured both Drivers and Manufacturers title for a second consecutive time.
 Ogier secured the title with a round to spare by winning in Rally de Catalunya, Ogier's teammate Jari-Matti Latvala and Volkswagen Motorsport II's Andreas Mikkelsen finished the championship in second and third.
 The Citroën World Rally Team was second at the Manufacturers' Championship.

 Calendar

 The 2014 calendar was announced at a meeting of the FIA World Motor Sport Council in Croatia on 27 September 2013.
-The 2014 championship was contested over thirteen rounds in Europe, North America, South America and Oceania.
+The 2014 championship was contested over thirteen rounds in Europe, the Americas and Oceania.